Cork, Bandon and South Coast Railway: Closure

 A report published by a local pressure group in 2022 suggested that the railway in West Cork could feasibly return.
 This suggestion was rejected by Minister for Transport Eamon Ryan.

+Future

+Must reopen to stop Pollution, Car Accidents, Road Deaths & Traffic Jams.

 Route

 The system was completely built as single track with passing facilities provided at most stations.
 As a condition of loans from the Board of Works some infrastructure on the main line was built to accommodate later conversion to double track, this had implications for costs particularly at Gogginshill Tunnel.